jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

     Substring(GetWord(C,0),1,CharToInt(GetWord(C,0)) - 48) + " " + Substring(GetWord(C,1),1,CharToInt(GetWord(C,1))-48) + " ! "+ C
 ```

-That happens here is that 2 new words representing the starting positions of the sub-game are added followed by a `!` to represent the end of the sub-game.
-This sub-game can then be played until a winner is found.
+When the condition is true, the process needs to recurse; 2 new words representing the starting positions of the sub-game are added at the start of the string, followed by a `!` to represent the end of the sub-game.
+This sub-game can then be played until a winner is found of it (or a new sub-game is needed).

 The final piece of the complicated formula is working out how to resolve a game or sub-game when a player wins.
 In this case, either it ends with a single word (as per part 1) or adjusting the parent game's state.
 The expression below represents player 1 winning: